giangbang/Seam-carving/README.md

 ## Seam carving
 The idea of seam carving is to remove unnoticeable pixels that blend with their surroundings.
-=> Need an energy function, e.g gradient, to measure importance of pixels
+=> Need an energy function, e.g gradient, to measure importance of pixels.

 <img src="https://github.com/giangbang/Seam-carving/blob/master/demo/gradient.png">

 Given an energy function, the first strategy is to remove an equal number of low energy pixels from every row.
-However, this will destroy the image content by zig zag effect
+However, this will destroy the image content by zig zag effect.

 <img src="https://github.com/giangbang/Seam-carving/blob/master/demo/optimal%20pixel%20removal.jpeg">